fbpx

 Webster Springs, WV

 Dr. John McLaughlin was one of the first three physicians in Webster County.
-Known state wide as a highly skilled physician and diagnostician, he built his home here in 1894.
-The small building in front was used as his office.
-The house at one time was home to Eli “Rimfire” Hamrick, whose statue at the … Continue reading McLaughlin House
+Known state wide as a highly skilled physician and diagnostician, he built his home here in 1894. … Continue reading McLaughlin House

 Telephone: 304-847-5477